Resources for Accountability, Healing & Reconciliation

 CMSM is privileged to distribute the excellent series of learning modules, Conversations That Matter, a resource designed to assist those in leadership of institutes for consecrated life for men, or involved in formational aspects of community life, to address the vital and important issues of sexual abuse of minors by clergy and male religious.

-Over the past 15 years, CMSM has worked diligently on its own and with partners at the United States Conference of Catholic Bishops, Praesidium and other organizations, persons and groups committed to ensuring the church is and remains a safe environment for minors.
-Here is some key documentation which highlights current information, reports, research and activities related to the protection of minors in the Catholic Church.
+Over the past 15 years, CMSM has worked closely with its members and with partners at the United States Conference of Catholic Bishops, Praesidium and other organizations, persons and groups committed to ensuring the church is and remains a safe environment for minors.
+These resources highlight current information, reports, research and activities related to the protection of minors in the Catholic Church.

 History of Programs for the Protection of Minors